mabreyes/dlsu-lecture-slides/presentation/mlp.md

 # Practical Implementation Challenges

-## Poll: What's your biggest challenge with neural networks?
+## What's your biggest challenge with neural networks?

 - Understanding the math
 - Choosing the right architecture